raweru/multinational-retail-data-centralisation/README.md

 - Retrieve a store: https://aqj7u5id95.execute-api.eu-west-1.amazonaws.com/prod/store_details/{store_number}
 - Return the number of stores: https://aqj7u5id95.execute-api.eu-west-1.amazonaws.com/prod/number_stores

-We create the header dict and a few methods to extract, clean and upload the user data.
+We create the header dict and a few methods to extract, clean and upload the store data.

 1. Create a dictionary to store the header details.
 It will have a key **x-api-key** with the value **yFBQbwXe9J3sd6zWVAMrK6lcxxr0q1lr2PT6DDMX**.
 2. **list_number_of_stores** in DataExtractor returns the number of stores to extract.
 It should take in the "Number of stores" endpoint and header dictionary as an argument.